Avneet Shergill

-Avneet Singh Shergill (born December 3, 1985) is a retired American soccer player, who played as forward for Ajax Orlando Prospects, West Virginia Chaos and the Portland Timbers U23s in the USL Premier Development League and for Indian I-League club Salgaocar SC.
+Avneet Singh Shergill (born December 3, 1985) is an American former soccer player who played as forward for Ajax Orlando Prospects, West Virginia Chaos and the Portland Timbers U23s in the USL Premier Development League and for Indian I-League club Salgaocar SC.

 Career

 Shergill was born in Stockton, California, in the United States, to immigrant parents from India.
 His mother Navjot Shergill was a Track and field athlete for Khalsa College in Punjab, India.
 He joined Tyler Junior College from the Westside Metros SC in 2004, where he finished the season with 2005 NSCAA Junior College All-West Region Team honours, scoring nine goals.
-In 2006, he joined the Marshall Thundering Herd. after a season competing with the Ajax Orlando Prospects from the USL Premier Development League.
+In 2006, he joined the Marshall Thundering Herd after a season competing with the Ajax Orlando Prospects from the USL Premier Development League.
 He scored 3 goals in 8 appearances for the Prospects, the American farm team of Dutch club Ajax Amsterdam.

 After an un-successful Junior season at Marshall, Shergill led the Thundering Herd with his attacking prowess from the flanks, tallying goals against the likes of nationally ranked teams Tulsa, South Carolina, and Kentucky.
 His college career ended, one game shy of a Conference-USA Championship, and an NCAA Tournament bid.
 Following his career with Marshall, he returned to the USL Premier Development League playing for West Virginia Chaos in the 2008 season, scoring three times in twelve appearances.
 In 2009, he joined the Portland Timbers U23s scoring twice in 15 appearances.
 In 2009, Shergill transferred to Salgaocar SC, competing in the I-League in India.
 He became the first Indian American to compete in the newly formed league, where he was later joined by the leading scorer of the Timbers 1st team Mandjou Keita.
 He scored his first I-League goal for Salgaocar SC on 22 January 2010 in an away match against Air India FC at the famous Cooperage Ground in the city of Mumbai, which ended in a 2–1 loss.
 A severe tear in his groin cut his I-League appearances short and returned to his homeland for rehabilitation upon completion of his contract.
 Later competed for Red Army FC in the Greater Portland Soccer District as well as BC Tigers of the Vancouver Metro Soccer League in British Columbia, Canada before retiring from football as a player.